-There are however, substantial differences in the emission trends between countries and regions.
-For the area defined as "EMEP-West" there is an overall reduction in VOC emissions of the order of 40 % since 2000 (Fagerli et al., 2019) and for larger countries as Germany, France, UK, Italy, Spain and Poland the reductions are 35%, 63%, 51%, 42%, 34% and 6%, respectively.
-For the area defined as "EMEP-East" the emission data including so-called gap-filling indicate an increase of more than 50 % from 2000 to 2017.
-As stated in the EMEP Status report (Fagerli et al., 2019), the emission estimates for EMEP-East are more uncertain than the data for EMEP-West.
+There are substantial differences in the emission trends between countries and regions.
+For the area defined as "EMEP-West" there has been an overall reduction in VOC emissions of more than 40 % for the period 2000-2020 (Fagerli et al., 2022) and for individual countries as Germany, France, UK, Italy, Spain, and Poland the reductions have been 43%, 54%, 56%, 46%, 38% and 17%, respectively, as given in the same report.

+For the area defined as "EMEP-East", however, the emission data including so-called gap-filling indicate a nearly flat development from 2000 to 2020 for NMVOC.
+As stated in the EMEP Status report (Fagerli et al., 2022), the emission estimates for EMEP-East are, however, much more uncertain than the data for EMEP-West.

 Declines in the measured concentrations of hydrocarbons have been reported from suburban/urban sites at several locations.
-Based on a network of high-frequency continuous monitoring of C_2 - C_8 hydrocarbons in the UK, mostly at urban/suburban locations, Derwent et al. (2014) found substantial declines in concentrations with present levels close to an order of magnitude below the levels in the early 1990s.
-They estimated exponential declines in concentrations of the order of -11% y-1 to -22% y-1 for the period 1994-2012.
-They also found a marked difference between ethane and propane which showed relatively stable levels, while other alkanes showed pronounced declines.
+Based on a network of high-frequency continuous monitoring of C_2 - C_8 hydrocarbons in the UK, mostly at urban/suburban locations, Derwent et al. (2014) found substantial declines in concentrations with recent levels close to an order of magnitude below the levels in the early 1990s.
+They estimated exponential declines in concentrations of the order of -11% y^{-1} to -22% y^{-1} for the period 1994-2012.
+They also found a marked difference between ethane and propane on one side which showed relatively stable levels, while other alkanes showed pronounced declines.